 Let’s take a look:

-For example, one study into whether or not CBD can help to improve sleep and/or anxiety in a clinical population of 72 adults found decreased anxiety in 57 of the patients, and improved sleep in 48, providing a strong suggestion that the impact CBD can have on sleep can be attributed to reduced anxiety.
+For example, one study into whether or not CBD can help to improve sleep and/or anxiety in a clinical population of 72 adults found decreased anxiety in 57 of the patients, and improved sleep in 48, providing a strong suggestion that the impact CBD can have on sleep can potentially be attributed to reduced anxiety.

-While the study noted that further investigation was necessary, especially into the most effective doses, the results pointed towards a benefit for both anxiety related issues and insomnia, while also concluding that CBD was better tolerated than routine prescription medications for anxiety.
+While the study noted that further investigation was necessary, especially into the most effective doses, the research pointed towards a benefit for both anxiety related issues and insomnia, while also concluding that CBD was better tolerated than routine prescription medications for anxiety.

 A 2012 study on rodents further supports this suggestion, indicating that “CBD may block anxiety-induced REM sleep alteration via its anxiolytic effect, rather than via sleep regulation per se”, which in plain english means that CBD improved deep sleep by its anti-anxiety effect than by regulating sleep directly.